google/security-research/pocs/cpus/xgetbv/README.md

 > This document is a work in progress, documenting a behaviour under investigation.

-The XGETBV instruction reads the contents of an internal control register, it is not a privileged instruction and is usually available to userspace.
-The conntents is also exposed via the header in the XSAVE structure.
+The `XGETBV` instruction reads the contents of an internal control register.
+It is not a privileged instruction and is usually available to userspace.
+The contents is also exposed via the `xstate_bv` header in the `XSAVE` structure.

-The primary use of XGETBV is determining the "XINUSE" state, which allows kernels and userspace threads to determine what CPU state needs to be swapped out or restored on context switch.
-However, it is been observed that this state appears to be non-deterministic on various Intel CPU families.
+The primary use of `XGETBV` is determining the `XINUSE` flags, which allows kernels and userthread implementations to determine what CPU state needs to be saved or restored on context switch.
+However, it has been observed that these flags appear to be non-deterministic on various Intel CPUs.

 It is not clear what the consequences of this is are, or if this is security relevant.

-We are not the first team to observe this non-determinism, the RR project have also noticed this behaviour. [^1]
+We are not the first researchers to observe this non-determinism, the RR project have also noticed this behaviour. [^1]

 ## Reproducing

-We have found a good way to reproduce this issue is with `VSQRTSS` followed by `VZEROALL`, by running this in a loop we can see the value of the XINUSE flags fluctuate for no apparent reason.
+We have found a reliable way to reproduce this issue.
+If you use an AVX instruction like `VSQRTSS` followed by `VZEROALL` to reset the INUSE flag in a loop, we can observe fluctuations in the flags for no apparent reason.

-If we artificially increase context switching, we see the value fluctuating rapidly.

-First, compile the testcase with `-mavx`
+To reproduce this, compile the testcase with `-mavx`

 ```
 $ cc -mavx xgetbv.c -o xgetbv